goelapurva/Portfolio/README.md

 # Portfolio

 This is my portfolio page .
-I have listed all my work related to frontend development.
+In this page, I have showcased my work related to frontend development using HTML, CSS, JavaScript, React-Redux and JSON.